swa72/home-assistant/README.md

 * Host: 192.168.178.1
 * Port 1012
 * Username hacallmon (using user hacallmon on Fritzbox)
-* Passwort of user swa
+* Passwort of user XXX
 * you may need to enable the call monitor after a restart of the Fritzbox using "To activate the call monitor on your FRITZ!Box, dial #96*5* from any phone connected to it."
 * hacallmon has rights to ...
   * FRITZ!Box Einstellungen